 Before you go to a party, have a small steamed bun or sandwich and then drink some milk.
 Make sure you follow that sequence because that ensures the carbohydrates and the protein completely combine to form a membrane to protect the stomach lining.

 Sipping water alongside alcoholic drinks can help dilute the alcohol and balance the number of drinks you have.
 The water also helps you to flush the alcohol out of the body and support the detoxification of the liver, and that reduces the side effects of alcohol more quickly.

 Drinking hot broth as part of a Chinese meal makes you sweat, which helps the skin to get the alcohol out of your body.
 Frequent trips to the bathroom from the diuretic effects of alcohol leeches minerals such as potassium and sodium from the body.
 Hot broth can replenish the minerals and help you recover your energy.

-Excessive alcohol can cause dizziness, nausea, headaches and a sick feeling in one’s stomach.
-These drinks can relieve some of the discomforts but can’t dispel the symptoms all together.
+Excessive alcohol can cause dizziness, nausea, headaches, and a sick feeling in one’s stomach — all symptoms of a hangover.
+These drinks can relieve some of the discomforts, but can’t dispel the symptoms of your hangover altogether.

 Fresh orange juice contains fruit sugars and vitamin C to help the detoxing process, as well as water that the body needs to replenish what has been lost.

 Eating a peeled radish or drinking green vegetable juice that includes radish can stop heartburn and quicken the discharge of acetaldehyde, an irritant chemical produced in the metabolism of alcohol.

 Fresh tomato juice enhances the breakdown of alcohol by stimulating liver activity that promotes detoxification and reduces the negative effects of alcohol.